-We’re thrilled to announce the public availability of WordPress Toolkit 4.1.
+We’re thrilled to announce the public availability of WP Toolkit 4.1.
 Due to the large amount of changes under the hood, we needed more time to ensure everything works.
 However, good things come to those who wait because here it is now!
 Featuring the Remote WordPress Management Plugin, Website Quarantine and more great improvements.

-Remote Management for WordPress Toolkit Plugin
+Remote Management for WP Toolkit Plugin

-Let’s start with the biggest change introduced in WordPress Toolkit 4.1: The Remote WordPress Management Plugin.
+Let’s start with the biggest change introduced in WP Toolkit 4.1: The Remote WordPress Management Plugin.
 The plugin is a part of the overall Remote Management functionality, which is still available as a Beta feature.

 Many customers told us they couldn’t use the Remote Management feature because they don’t have root SSH access to the remote server.
 The only other (reasonable) way to connect remote WordPress sites on such servers was to use a WordPress plugin.

-Once you provide access credentials to the remote WordPress site, WordPress Toolkit connects to it and installs the plugin.
+Once you provide access credentials to the remote WordPress site, WP Toolkit connects to it and installs the plugin.
 The Toolkit can then manage the site to the full extent of capabilities offered by the Remote Management functionality.